 Omnisphere is a very powerful instrument which can be setup to fully respond to each of the Seaboard BLOCK, RISE and GRAND's dimensions of touch, giving you an expressive polyphony of eight voices.
 That's eight simultaneous voices with completely independent pitch and timbre modulations.

 Creating your own patches

-- Set ROLI Dashboard's MIDI Settings to Channel Mode: Single while previewing Omnisphere's patch.
+- Set ROLI Dashboard's MIDI Mode to Single Channel while previewing Omnisphere's patch.

 - Use Omnisphere's Modulation Matrix to assign each dimension of touch to a synth parameter and tweak your patch.